Hospital of Saint Raphael

-Bone and Joint Replacement
+Bone and Joint – Orthopedics

 A leader in joint replacement with over 1,000 procedures each year and THE leading hospital in Connecticut for bilateral joint replacement

-The treatment of bones and joints has advanced dramatically, and the Hospital of Saint Raphael in New Haven has not only kept pace with new advances, it's long been a leader.
-More patients come to Saint Raphael's than any other hospital in Connecticut to have bilateral joint replacement - replacing either both knees or hips at the same time.
+The treatment of bones and joints has advanced dramatically, and the Hospital of Saint Raphael has not only kept pace with new advances, it’s long been a leader.
+More patients come to Saint Raphael’s than any other hospital in Connecticut to have bilateral joint replacement – replacing either both knees or hips at the same time.
 We perform more than 1,000 joint replacements each year.

-Our expert orthopedic surgeons also perform more single joint replacements - including knee and hip surgeries, as well as joint replacements for shoulder, ankle, hand and wrist - than any other hospital in the region.
-And now, they are doing this amazing work at Saint Raphael's Bone and Joint Center - part of an $11 million recently constructed wing of the hospital.
+Our expert orthopedic surgeons also perform more single joint replacements – including knee and hip surgeries, as well as joint replacements for shoulder, ankle, hand and wrist – than any other hospital in the region.
+And now, they are doing this amazing work at Saint Raphael’s new Bone and Joint Center – part of an $11 million newly constructed wing of the hospital.

 Our expertise also extends to joint replacement procedures for the shoulder, ankle, finger and big toe.
 Saint Raphael's is a leader in general orthopedic surgery and care, providing services in fracture repairs, sports medicine, orthopedic surgery for children, and treatment and repair of abnormalities caused by illness or accidents.